 The main issue concerning scientism that I’m interested in is the scientistic view that philosophy has little to nothing it can contribute.
 For example, in 2011 Stephen Hawking said, “[P]hilosophy is dead… philosophers have not kept up with modern developments in science.
 Particularly physics.”1 And in 2012 Lawrence Krauss said, “[S]cience progresses and philosophy doesn’t.”2

 Even so, anti-philosophical views are not the only types of scientism, and I believe that some types of scientism can be explicitly favorable to philosophy.
 What exactly is scientism?
 I will define and categorize various types of scientism. (more…)

 August 13, 2013

-I have defined several new philosophically-related terms for the Comprehensible Philosophy Dictionary.
+I have defined several new philosophically-related terms for the Comprehensible Philosophy Dictionary (a work in progress).
 You can let me know if you think any of the terms need further clarification or if any need improvement for any other reason. (more…)

 July 16, 2013

 Should we ever trust anyone’s expertise?
 The “appeal to authority” is a well-known fallacy (nonrational way to reason) and some people claim that all appeals to authority are fallacious.
 I was once told that my religion is science because I trust the expert opinion of scientists, so apparently that person doesn’t think scientists should be trusted.
 I will explain why we should often trust expert opinion and we have little choice but to often do so. (more…)